-Shaden Abushaera (from Dubai, Dubai, United Arab Emirates) started Hera Closet over 4 years ago.
+Shaden Abushaera (from Dubai, Dubai, United Arab Emirates) started Hera Closet almost 5 years ago.

 I am Shaden, 33 years old.
 I can define myself as a Mom, Feminist, and Entrepreneur.
 I simply look at fashion as an art.
 My dream is to create a new world of self-expression for independent designers and to help them sell their creations in a meaningful way.
 In Ancient Greek mythology, Hera represents women, nurturing and watchfulness, while possessing luxury and beauty.